dotnet/EntityFramework.Docs/entity-framework/core/get-started/overview/first-app.md

 In this tutorial, you create a .NET Core console app that performs data access against a SQLite database using Entity Framework Core.

-You can follow the tutorial by using Visual Studio on Windows, or by using the .NET Core CLI on Windows, macOS, or Linux.
+You can follow the tutorial by using Visual Studio on Windows, or by using the .NET CLI on Windows, macOS, or Linux.

 [View this article's sample on GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/GetStarted).